On the convention floor, Detroit, 1980. Photo via Landov

 Rivera's mural celebrated the major role that the city's workforce played in America's technological achievements, literally helping to set it on the road to recovery against the backdrop of the Great Depression, when unemployment soared as high as 25 percent.
 At the dawn of the 80s, when Reagan took office and a once great company like Ford had hit the skids, gas guzzlers ruled the road.
 The Ford Ranchero, which last rolled off the assembly line in 1979, got 12 city miles to the Saudi gallon, and 15 out on the range, as the country ran on fumes.

 The current jobless rate in Detroit is over 16 percent, and in Washington it’s almost 10 percent.
-While the median price of a single-family home in DC is around $800,000, according to the Daily News there are hundreds of fixer-uppers in Detroit selling for under $5,000.
+While the median price of a single-family home in DC is around $800,000, there are hundreds of fixer-uppers in Detroit selling for under $5,000.
 And a Warhol canvas from the museum in Detroit?
 Will it one day be hung in an apartment in Dubai?
 These are but a few of the pitiable legacies of Reagonomics, and so much for making America great again.
 As for Jimmy Carter's endorsements in the 1980 election, even Ben Affleck could tell you that he might as well have been backed by the Ayatollah Ruhollah Khomeini.

 A Cinematic Dystopia